 City of Davis Urban Forest Management Plan and Tree Planting Project

-Consero Solutions assisted the City of Davis Parks & Community Services department with preparing a concept proposal, then a full proposal, to the Cal Fire Urban Forestry program, funded by Proposition 68.
+Consero Solutions assisted the City of Davis Parks & Community Services department with preparing a concept proposal, then a full proposal, to the CAL FIRE Urban Forestry program, funded by Proposition 68.
 Consero oversaw the entire application process by developing a timeline, convening regular meetings of the project team, preparing and disseminating all meeting materials, writing proposal narrative, assisting with the development of a project budget, and compiling and editing all application components.
 The City received a $514,116 grant to support the development of a new, 40-year City urban forest management plan and to plant 1000 trees with the assistance of key project partner Tree Davis.

 Yolo County Rural Initiatives Program

 Consero Solutions worked with Yolo County staff to develop the Yolo County Rural Initiatives Program, including evaluation of applications for funding from rural communities, collaboration with local applicants, and identification of state and federal funding opportunities to leverage General Fund resources.
-Consero Solutions helped Yolo County staff prioritize projects and develop recommendations for Board of Supervisors approval in 2016.
+Consero Solutions helped Yolo County staff prioritize projects and develop recommendations for Board of Supervisor approval in 2016.
 As a result of this work, the Board of Supervisors approved $171,290 for eight important projects in the rural communities of Esparto, Dunnigan, Clarksburg, Knights Landing, and Madison.

 Yolo County Revenue Development Strategy